hotpunkx/glitchguess/docs/prd.md

 - Buttons: Large, chunky buttons with high contrast and bold labels
 - Category cards: Distinct visual style with neon borders and hover effects
 - How to Play page: Same Neubrutalism aesthetic with bold headings, neon accents, and chunky text blocks
-- Theme switcher: Fixed position button in top right corner, visible on all pages, with bold icon and smooth transition effects

-### 3.4 Responsive Design
+- Theme switcher: Fixed position button in top right corner, visible on all pages, with bold icon and smooth transition effects\n\n### 3.4 Responsive Design

 - Fully mobile-friendly and responsive across all screen sizes
 - Touch-optimized button sizes for mobile devices
-- Adaptive layout maintaining Neubrutalism aesthetic on all viewports
+- Adaptive layout maintaining Neubrutalism aesthetic on all viewports\n
 ## 4. Technical Requirements

 ### 4.1 AI Integration

-- Use Large Language Model for:
+\n- Use Large Language Model for:\n  + Generating intelligent questions in Human Thinks mode strictly within selected category
-  + Generating intelligent questions in Human Thinks mode strictly within selected category\n  + Creating creative/absurd secret answers in AI Thinks mode strictly within selected category
+  + Creating creative/absurd secret answers in AI Thinks mode strictly within selected category
   + Making educated guesses based on answer patterns and category constraints
   + Responding to human questions in AI Thinks mode
 - AI must strictly follow category rules to ensure answers are guessable within 20 questions

-\n### 4.2 Interaction Features
+### 4.2 Interaction Features

-- Immediate AI response after each human answer\n- Smooth transitions between game states
+- Immediate AI response after each human answer
+- Smooth transitions between game states
 - Confetti animation on victory
 - Question history auto-scroll to latest entry
 - Allow users to share the results with friends, generate dynamic unique url (avoid caching the og image by social medias) and dynamic og image to share the results
-- Navigation between home page and How to Play page with smooth transitions\n
+- Navigation between home page and How to Play page with smooth transitions

-### 4.3 Session Management and Database Storage
+### 4.3 Session Management and Database Storage\n
 - Generate a unique session ID for each new game
-- Store session ID in browser local storage
-- Save the following data to database for each session:
+- Store session ID in browser local storage\n- Save the following data to database for each session:
-  + Session ID (unique identifier)\n  + Game type (Human thinks mode or AI thinks mode)
+  + Session ID (unique identifier)
+  + Game type (Human thinks mode or AI thinks mode)
   + Selected category
   + Secret word (if AI thinks mode)
   + All questions asked with corresponding answers (Yes/No/Sometimes)
   + Question order and timestamps
   + Game outcome (won/lost, number of questions used)
+  + User geolocation data (country, region, city) obtained from IP address
 - Local storage only stores session ID, all other game data retrieved from database
 - Restore game state from database when page is refreshed using session ID
 - Clear local storage session ID when game ends or user starts a new game

+### 4.4 IP Geolocation Tracking
+\n- Capture user's IP address when game session starts
+- Use IP geolocation service to determine user's location:\n  + Country\n  + Region/State
+  + City
+- Store geolocation data in database linked to session ID
+- Handle cases where geolocation data is unavailable or blocked
+- Ensure compliance with privacy regulations\n
-### 4.4 Admin Dashboard
+### 4.5 Admin Dashboard

 - Route: /lokka
+- Authentication required:
-- Authentication required:\n  + Username: mamayilokka
+  + Username: mamayilokka
   + Password: EHDZDWick@261221
 - Dashboard features:
   + Display list of all game sessions with session IDs
-  + Show game type, category, and outcome for each session
+  + Show game type, category, and outcome for each session\n  + Display user geolocation data (country, region, city) for each session
   + View detailed game data: all questions and answers in chronological order
   + Display secret word for AI thinks mode games
-  + Filter and search functionality by date, game type, or category
+  + Filter and search functionality by date, game type, category, or location
   + Simple, clean interface consistent with overall design aesthetic
-\n### 4.5 Theme Switcher
+\n### 4.6 Theme Switcher

 - Fixed position theme switcher button always visible in top right corner across all pages\n- Allow users to toggle between different color themes
 - Save theme preference in browser local storage